-The Community Foundation will host three informational meetings for non-profits in late 2019 and early 2020.
+The Community Foundation will host four informational meetings for non-profits in late 2019 and early 2020.
+Dates, times, and locations have been finalized in each community and are as follows:

 These informational sessions will consist of a brief presentation by C3F staff about the new grant cycles in general, and then will be mostly driven by questions from our non-profit partners.